 Across five episodes – all accompanied by English articles – we travel along the BR-163 highway, a route that has been central to the development of the Amazon and its exploitation over the last five decades.
 In the first three parts of the series, we looked at the history and complexities of soybean, livestock farming and logging supply chains.

 We travelled along the Transgarimpeira, a road that cuts across the BR-163, and one that has served as an axis for the expansion of the gold mining.
-On a recent flyover, it was possible to spot garimpos – the informal, artisanal and small-scale mining sites – on both sides of the 200-kilometre-long dirt road.
+On a recent flyover, it was possible to spot garimpos – the name given to informal, artisanal and small-scale miners – on both sides of the 200-kilometre-long dirt road.

 In the early 1980s, the mining population in the region jumped from 140,000 to 240,000.
 It was the era of Serra Pelada, the gold mine in southern Pará that was immortalised by the lens of photographer Sebastião Salgado, but that would later be closed by the government.
 Fearing the threat of conflicts with the thousands of miners who would be left without options, the Ministry of Mines and Energy created the Tapajós mining reserve and began construction of the Transgarimpeira highway near Moraes de Almeida, a district in the Pará city of Itaituba.

 “My parents came here in the 1980s.
 I grew up among the bosses of the mines, the owners of the mines.
 I started working directly when I turned 18,” says Lucas Peralta, born and raised in Itaituba.

 Garimpos that used to operate legally became irregular with the creation of environmental reserves in the mid-2000s.
 That is what happened to Peralta’s family.
 “My family were garimpo before I was born, almost forty years ago.
 And they had documentation issued by the federal government itself,” he says.